 Many reasons have been put forward to explain the observed low uptake of weather index insurance (WII).
-In order to discuss these reasons, it is helpful to organize thinking around an analytical model of the willingness to pay (WTP) for WII by a farmer to be used to identify the various determinants of uptake.
-The model outlined below pertains to the case of an insurance offered within one crop year, assuming no effects on production decisions.
+In order to discuss these reasons, it is helpful to organize thinking around a simple formulation of the willingness to pay (WTP) for WII by a farmer.
+The model outlined below pertains to the case of an insurance offered within one crop year, with purchase in season 1 and potential payout in period 2.2 We focus on the decision to purchase the insurance in one particular year, ignoring the potential spillover effect that purchasing insurance one year would have on the future stream of resources available to the farmer.
+We also assume no effects on production decisions.
 In that sense, the estimated benefit and WTP can be considered as the minimum demand for weather insurance.
-Any changes in production decisions, induced by the provision of insurance, will provide an additional benefit that is not considered here.
+Any changes in production decisions, induced by the provision of insurance, would provide an additional benefit that is not considered here.